Law Foundation brings Top International Speakers to NZ in 2014

 NZ Law Foundation International Dispute Resolution Lecture

 This year the NZ Law Foundation International Dispute Resolution Lecture will be delivered by Professor Thomas Stipanowich, of Pepperdine University in Malibu California.
-The lecture will be held on Tues 30th Sept at Victoria University’s law school in Wellington (VUW).
+The lecture will be held on Tues 30th Sept at Victoria University’s law school in Wellington (VUW) and again on Wed 1st Oct at University of Auckland’s Northey Lecture Theatre.
 Professor Stipanowich is a leading scholar, speaker and trainer on conflict resolution topics and an experienced arbitrator and mediator.
 He is also the author of many publications on arbitration and dispute resolution.

 Law Foundation is providing up to $12,950 towards Professor Stipanowich’s visit.